 2. Your Dog is Licking

 Licking is also a normal behaviour in dogs : however, if the licking becomes excessive, this could indicate the presence of parasites - such as worms or fleas.
 Dogs may lick or bite their bottom area more often if they have worms.
 Excessive licking due to fleas or mites may result in bald patches or thinning fur in the most licked areas .
-Again, if you cannot find any signs of fleas or mites on your dog’s fur or skin, and you’ve treated them for worms, they may have a different health problem.
+Again, if you cannot find any signs of fleas or mites on your dog’s fur or skin, and you’ve applied a dog worm treatments or puppy worming treatments, they may have a different health problem.

 3. Your dog is Scooting